bhuris/Kuka-iiwa-ros-object-localization-and-grasping/README.md

 ## Camera calibration procedure and alignment
-use complex regression method to convert pixel position to real-world position (Robot position) [complete method] (https://github.com/duckietown/Software/tree/master19/hardware/software) [example of printable sheet] (https://github.com/duckietown/Software/blob/master19/hardware/camera_calibration_pattern_A3.pdf)
+use complex regression method to convert pixel position to real-world position (Robot position)

+[complete method] (https://github.com/duckietown/Software/tree/master19/hardware/software)
+[example of printable sheet] (https://github.com/duckietown/Software/blob/master19/hardware/camera_calibration_pattern_A3.pdf) this method above is suggest to use in this calibration operation otherwise you might use simple regression is also works.

 ### Pick and Place (basic robot operation via ROS)
 runpg.py is set to send socket packet via TCP to another computer to command robot